-Update Automatically: Select this radio button and then open the drop-down list (see Figure 6) to choose a date (or date and time) format.
-You can even choose the Language and Calendar type -- changing these options may show different options within the drop-down list you see in Figure 6.
+- Select this radio button and then open the drop-down list (see Figure 6) to choose a date (or date and time) format.
+You can even choose the Language and Calendar type.
+Changing these options may show different options within the drop-down list you see in Figure 6.

 Figure 6: Date (or date and time) format drop-down list

-Fixed: Select this radio button and enter a date in the box, as shown in Figure 8 below (highlighted in red).
-By default, this uses the current date -- also the date remains the same no matter when or where you edit or deliver your presentation.
+- Select this radio button and enter a date in the box, as shown in Figure 7 below (highlighted in red).
+By default, this uses the current date.
+Also, the date remains the same no matter when or where you edit or deliver your presentation.

-You can similarly add and edit Headers and Footers in your Notes and Handout pages -- look at our Add Headers and Footers to Notes and Handout pages in PowerPoint 2013 to learn more.
+- You can similarly add and edit Headers and Footers in your Notes and Handout pages.
+Look at our Add Headers and Footers to Notes and Handout pages tutorial to learn more.